cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The scalars for the decaf448 group are integers modulo the order l of the decaf448 group.

-Scalars are encoded as 56-byte strings in little-endian order.
+Scalars are encoded as bytestrings of 56 bytes in length, in little-endian order.
 Implementations **SHOULD** check that any scalar s falls in the range 0 <= s < l when parsing them and reject non-canonical scalar encodings.
-Implementations **SHOULD** reduce scalars modulo l when encoding them as byte strings.
+Implementations **SHOULD** reduce scalars modulo l when encoding them as bytestrings.

-Given a uniformly distributed 64-byte string b, implementations can obtain a scalar by interpreting the 64-byte string as a 512-bit integer in little-endian order and reducing the integer modulo l.
+Given a uniformly distributed bytestring b of 64 bytes length, implementations can obtain a scalar by interpreting b as a 512-bit integer in little-endian order and reducing the integer modulo l.

 Note that this is the same scalar field as edwards448, allowing